c3d/xl/doc/HANDBOOK_2-evaluation.md

 The parse tree on the left of `is`, `as` or `:` is called the _pattern_ of the declaration.
 The pattern will be checked against the _form_ of parse trees to be evaluated.
-The right operand of `:` or `as` is called the _type_ of the type declaration.
+The right operand of `:` or `as` is the type of the type annotation.
 The parse tree on the right of `is` is called the _body_ of the definition.